-- Recurring—Recurring transactions are credit card transactions that happen repeatedly until the card expires.
+- Recurring—Recurring transactions are credit card transactions that happen repeatedly on a set schedule.
 Recurring transactions need further details like the total amount of the pledge, the payment frequency, and the card that will be charged.
 Please see the section on adding a recurring transaction for more information.

 NOTE: Recurring credit card transactions should not be confused with Recurring Batch Templates.